 This blog post was created from referencing the DSM5, it is for peer support purposes and does not serve as a form of self diagnosis.
-This is supposed to be informative and if you are suffering from a few of these symptoms listed in the diagnostic criteria you should seek advice from your general practitioner.
+This is supposed to be informative and if you feel you identify with a few of these traits listed in the diagnostic criteria you should seek advice from your general practitioner.

 Fails to pay attention to details: A useful example of this might be, missing vital information in verbal direction.
 If they are given a list of instructions, step 1, do this, step 2, do that – by the time a person with ADHD arrives at step 5, that might be the only step they remember.
 Or they struggle to remember in what order the instructions were given.

 Another way to look at failure to pay attention to detail is when reading the ingredients in a recipe, some how missing a step all together.
 Or reading the cooking instructions on the back of the packet and having to check the same step several times, losing the instruction while it is stored in short term memory.

 Difficulty sustaining attention: This could be towards anything.
 Often if it is with a special interest a person with ADHD has, they can have very good attention as they can hyper focus on this type of stimuli.
 Where it can be incredibly difficult to sustain attention towards something they find boring.
 Another way of looking at this is when an ADHD person is in an environment that has many distractions that a neuro typical person generally tends to be able to block out.
 An ADHDer will notice the minor distraction and it will steal their attention – it’s not that a person with ADHD has a ‘deficit’ of attention, it’s just all over the place.

 Difficulty listening: They are listening but the world is full of all types of sensory distractions.
 Again with short term memory impairments, it literally goes “In one ear and out the other”.
 Some times it is also hard to sustain attention towards something that is not stimulating.